swansontec/cleaners/docs/reference.md

 You can use `asObject(asUnknown)` if you just want to check that something is an object, and don't care what its contents are.

 To clean an object with known property names, pass a "shape" object to `asObject`.
-Each propery in the "shape" object should be a cleaner that applies to the matching key in the input object.
+Each property in the "shape" object should be a cleaner that applies to the matching key in the input object.
 The cleaner won't copy any unknown properties:

 ```js
 // Makes a Cleaner<{ key: string }>: